 Crepes

-- Add all of the ingredients into the blender or food processor in the order listed.
-Pulse about 4 to 6 times, or until everything is just incorporated.
-Scrape sides of blender halfway through if there is dry flour stuck.4 large eggs, 2 ¼ cups all purpose flour, ¼ cup granulated sugar, ⅛ teaspoon sea salt, ⅛ teaspoon baking soda, 1 ½ cup milk, 1 ½ cup water, 2 tablespoon butter, 1 teaspoon pure vanilla extract
+- Combine all of the crepe ingredients into a blender or food processor, starting with the wet ingredients, in this order: eggs, milk, water, oil, sugar, flour, and baking soda.4 large eggs, 2 ¼ cups all purpose flour, ¼ cup granulated sugar, ¼ teaspoon sea salt, ⅛ teaspoon baking soda, 1 ½ cup milk, 1 ½ cup water, 2 tablespoons olive oil, 1 tablespoon pure vanilla extract

 Mango Filling